Project Excalibur: First attempts at Livermore

 George Chapline had been studying the X-ray laser concept through the 1970s.
 Chapline was a member of Teller's speculative-project "O-Group" and began to discuss the concept with fellow O-Group member Lowell Wood, Teller's protégé.
 The two collaborated on a major review of the X-ray laser field in 1975.
 They suggested such a device would be a powerful tool in materials science, for making holograms of viruses where a conventional laser's longer wavelength did not provide the required optical resolution, and as a sort of flashbulb for taking images of the nuclear fusion process in their inertial confinement fusion devices.
 This review contained the calculations that demonstrated both the rapid reaction times needed in such a device and the extremely high energies required for pumping.

-Chapline attended a meeting where Sobel'man's work on X-ray lasers was presented.
-He had learned of the unique underground nuclear tests made on behalf of the Defense Nuclear Agency (DNA), where the burst of X-rays produced by the nuclear reactions were allowed to travel down a long tunnel while the blast itself was cut off by large doors that slammed shut as the explosion approached.
+Chapline attended a meeting where Sobel'man was giving a talk on his work on X-ray lasers.
+Chapline had learned of the unique underground nuclear tests made on behalf of the Defense Nuclear Agency (DNA), where the burst of X-rays produced by the nuclear reactions were allowed to travel down a long tunnel while the blast itself was cut off by large doors that slammed shut as the explosion approached.
 These tests were used to investigate the effects of X-rays from exoatmospheric nuclear explosions on reentry vehicles.
 He realized this was a perfect way to pump an X-ray laser.

 After a few weeks of work, he came up with a testable concept.
 At this time the DNA was making plans for another of its X-ray effects tests, and Chapline's device could easily be tested in the same "shot".
 The test shot, Diablo Hawk, was carried out on 13 September 1978 as part of the Operation Cresset series.
 However, the instrumentation on Chapline's device failed, and there was no way to know if the system had worked.

 Congress directed that $10 million be given to both Lawrence Livermore National Laboratory (LLNL) and Los Alamos National Laboratory (LANL) for weapons tests on entirely new concepts.
 Chapline was given the go-ahead to plan for a new test dedicated to the X-ray laser concept.
 In the DNA tests, the reentry vehicle had to be retrieved for study after the test, which demanded the complex system of protective doors and other techniques that made these tests very expensive.
 For the X-ray laser test, all of this could be ignored, as the laser was designed to be destroyed in the explosion.
 This allowed the laser to be placed at the top of the vertical access shaft, which greatly lowered the cost of the test from the typical $40 million needed in a DNA shot.
 Given the schedule at the Nevada Test Site, their test would have to wait until 1980.